Knicks hire longtime player agent Leon Rose as president

 “Leon is one of the most respected executives in professional basketball, with decades of experience successfully working with NBA players and team management in all facets of the game,” Madison Square Garden executive chairman James Dolan said in a statement.
 “We are confident he brings the right combination of expertise and relationships to ensure the long-term success of our franchise.”

-Rose has represented such All-Stars as LeBron James, Chris Paul and former Knicks forward Carmelo Anthony, along with current young stars Joel Embiid and Karl-Anthony Towns.
+Rose has represented such All-Stars as LeBron James, Chris Paul and former Knicks forward Carmelo Anthony, along with younger stars Joel Embiid and Karl-Anthony Towns.

 Now he will oversee all personnel and decisions for the Knicks.